ooooo-youwillsee/ooooo-notes/github-上使用-goreleaser/index.md

 # Make sure to check the documentation at https://goreleaser.com
 before:
   hooks:
-    # You may remove this if you don't use go modules.
+    # You may remove this if you don&#39;t use go modules.
     - go mod tidy
-    # you may remove this if you don't need go generate
+    # you may remove this if you don&#39;t need go generate
 #    - go generate ./...
 builds:
   - id: http-tunnel-client